 The BRT will operate in dedicated lanes along the whole corridor EXCEPT when it travels through the UNC Hospitals campus (the U-shaped deviation off of MLK/Columbia), where it will operate in mixed traffic, like existing buses do.

 Nearly 9,000 people are expected to use the N-SBRT daily.
 This represents a 43 percent increase over the number of current riders in the corridor.

 The N-SBRT will run every 8 minutes during the day and every 10 – 20 minutes in early morning and at night.
 The N-SBRT will operate seven days a week between 5 am and 11 pm during the week, and 8 am and 11 pm on the weekends.
 Part of the study is considering how to optimize the existing local bus network to coordinate with the N-SBRT; the existing NS route would be replaced by the N-SBRT.
 Because every CHT route operates through this corridor, investment in the N-SBRT will help to spread benefits of improved travel times and connectivity throughout the CHT network.

-The N-SBRT will enhance connectivity throughout the town for employees, students and residents.
-The existing bus network will be optimized to connect with the BRT.
+The N-S BRT will enhance connectivity throughout the town and the region for employees, students and residents.
+The local bus network will be optimized to connect with the BRT.
+Access to GoTriangle routes will provide regional connectivity.
 Bus routes that travel within the BRT corridor will also be able to use the dedicated lanes.